openimsdk/open-im-server/CONTRIBUTING.md

 + bug report
 + feature request
-+ Open-IM-Server performance issues
++ OpenIM performance issues
 + feature proposal
 + feature design
 + help wanted
 + doc incomplete
 + test improvement
-+ any questions on Open-IM-Server project
++ any questions on OpenIM project
 + and so on

-Also, we must be reminded when submitting a new question about Open-IM-Server, please remember to remove the sensitive data from your post.
+Also, we must be reminded when submitting a new question about OpenIM, please remember to remove the sensitive data from your post.
 Sensitive data could be password, secret key, network locations, private business data and so on.

 > **Note**
 > We have requirements for **Commits**,  **PR**,  **Docs**, and good standards help us collaborate better and understand what you're doing.

 #### Commit Rules

-Actually in Open-IM-Server, we take two rules serious when committing:
+Actually in OpenIM, we take two rules serious when committing:

 **🥇 Commit Message:**